nathanielkramer/Code-samples/ReadMe.txt

-This repository includes examples of Python scripts, as well as SQL queries and stored procedures I have created in my work at CoverMyMeds.
+This repository includes examples of Python scripts, as well as SQL queries and stored procedures I have created in my career.